pierceforte/cs307_space_invaders_game/doc/PLAN.md

     - If time allows:
     	- Boss changes size
         - Has intervals when it is invincible and when it can be damaged
+        - Add a boss between each level with increasing level of difficulty

 ### Enemy Ideas
 - Life count